 The “first do no harm” dictum for doctors has at least one exception: the wellness of their patients’ finances.
-Nowhere is that more apparent than in the least welcome surprise patients face in the U.S. healthcare system—the unexpected medical bill, typically delivered courtesy of one all-too-common practice: “balance billing.”
+Nowhere is that more apparent than in the least welcome surprise patients face in the U.S. healthcare system—the unexpected medical bill, typically delivered courtesy of one all-too-common practice: “balance billing” or “surprise billing.”

+Among doctors, medical associations, and healthcare groups, however, balanced billing is typically viewed as an unfortunate reality of the healthcare system, but not necessarily as a flaw.
 Balance bills earn healthcare providers - especially hospitals - billions of dollars every year to their revenue cycle management.
 And if an insurer doesn’t cover the full costs of a service, or even a substantial percentage, who should be responsible?
 To providers, it’s obvious the patient is responsible for the rest.
-Beyond charging fair rates and helping patients pay in installments, there’s little else to be done.
+Beyond charging fair rates and helping patients pay in installments, some claim, there’s little else to be done.

-Keeping those potential changes in mind, now may be a good time to get your financial house in order to make sure your medical billing effectiveness (balance or otherwise) is operating at its optimal level.
+Keeping these potential changes in mind, now may be a good time to get your financial house in order to make sure your medical billing effectiveness (balance or otherwise) is operating at its optimal level.
 If you’re not being paid as much from payers as you should, contact a trusted medical billing company to see how they can help you.

 ...and if you need help from a medical billing company...